stautonico/CST4714-final/README.md

         At least one (1) of the triggers must be for update

 13. Presentations 5/7 & 5/9 (audience consists of 75% business)

+To write in the paper:
+name product.
+include description of org/department. explain audience. explain contribution to the business. describe 15 scripts. idntify and describe business/rules and processes that would be automated. systems become slow when things are running, identify and resolve.

+        At least two (1) of the trigger must be for delete At least one (1) of the trigger must be for insert At least two (1) of the trigger must be for update